Dinner Ideas for Athletes to Fuel Best Performance

 - Grilled shrimp with sweet potato fries and broccoli

-These ideas include a balance of carbohydrates, protein, colorful fruits and vegetables, and also healthy fats to help fuel your body and optimize your performance and recovery as an athlete.
+These athlete dinner ideas include a balance of carbohydrates, protein, colorful fruits and vegetables and also healthy fats to help fuel your body and optimize your performance and recovery as an athlete.

 What should an athlete eat at night

-At night an athlete can benefit from a late evening snack with protein and carbohydrates.
+At night an athlete should eat a late evening snack with protein and carbohydrates.
 This gives your muscles additional energy for repair and recovery in addition to topping off energy stores.

-Foods such as low fat greek yogurt and berries, string cheese and crackers or peanut butter and toast are good options.
+Foods such as low fat greek yogurt and berries, string cheese and crackers or peanut butter and toast are healthy snack options.

-If you’re wondering what to eat the night before a game, check out our post here.
+If you’re wondering what to eat the night before a game, check out our post.

 Final thoughts